Save on holiday costs and get peace of mind with a credit card that includes travel insurance.

 What should I be wary of?

-How to compare complimentary travel insurances
+How to compare credit cards that include travel insurance

 Looking for more comprehensive travel cover options?
 Review policy options from Australian insurers

 While credit card travel cover can provide great savings, it does not always meet the cover requirements of some travellers.
-If you are after more comprehensive policy options, you might like to review standalone policies from Australian Travel Insurance issuers.
-Finder has access to a number of exclusive deals and promotion codes to help you receive great savings on your policy.
+If you are after more comprehensive policy options, you might like to review standalone policies from Australian Travel Insurance issuers. finder also has access to a number of exclusive deals and promotion codes to help you receive great savings on your policy.

 Frequently Asked Questions